bodo-hugo-barwich/perl-plack-pwa-web/README.md

 - cpanminus

     The `cpanm` Script will install the dependencies on local user level as they are found in the `cpanfile`.
+    To run the installation call the `cpanm` Command within the project directory:

+            cpanm -vn --installdeps .